-Setoo Reaches Agreement to Offer Insurance Products to lm Group Customers
+Setoo Reaches Agreement to Offer Insurance Products to lm group Customers

-Thanks to Setoo's platforml lm group customers will have the opportunity to experience and benefit from a new type of insurance service
+Thanks to Setoo's platform lm group customers will have the opportunity to experience and benefit from a new type of insurance service

 LONDON, May 22, 2019 /PRNewswire/ -- Setoo, the company that enables e-businesses to build and distribute personalised insurance and protection products, has reached an agreement with lm group to provide the European customers of one of the leading online travel agencies worldwide with innovative and easy-to-use insurance and protection products that require no claims process and deliver immediate compensation.